blipinsk/RecyclerViewHeader/README.md

   3. Attach `RecyclerViewHeader` to your `RecyclerView` and you're done!

         RecyclerView recyclerView = (RecyclerView) findViewById(R.id.recycler_view);
-        // setting LayoutManager for your RecyclerView
+        // set LayoutManager for your RecyclerView
         header.attachTo(recyclerView);

 **Header-already-aligned approach** (does not introduce any additional `Layouts`):